Shobhit043/xfce-notification-sounds/README.md

     mv ../notification\ sounds/* /path/to/your/sound/directory/
     ```

-5. **Set/Edit paths in battery_monitor and volume_notify scripts to appropriate location where your sound files are present**
+5. **Set/Edit paths in battery-monitor and charger-connection scripts to appropriate location where your sound files are present**

 ## Set Up
 Once all the files are made executable and sound files stored in your directory of choice we can move forward and set up scripts startup.<br>